-- Step 9 From the WAAS CM GUI, choose My WAN > Devices > branchWAE and verify that the WAE is online and has a green device status. - Step 10 (Optional) If you are using CIFS legacy mode, from the WAAS CM GUI, verify that CIFS legacy mode is still enabled as follows: - a.
-Choose My WAN > Devices > branchWAE > Configure > Legacy Services > WAFS Edge Configuration and make sure that the Enable Edge Services check box is still checked.
-If you were also running core services in the branch, confirm that it is also enabled.
+- Step 9 From the WAAS CM GUI, choose My WAN > Devices > branchWAE and verify that the WAE is online and has a green device status. - Step 10 Verify the WAE device functionality as follows: - a.
+Assuming that WCCP is used for the traffic interception method, verify the WCCP is functioning properly.